Search Engine Optimization (SEO) is an essential element in any successful digital marketing strategy.

 Internal links can provide contextual information about topics and related content within the same domain.
 They also increase user engagement by redirecting visitors from one page to another or from external sources to your web pages.

-For example, following is Internal link to one of our pages.
+For example, the following is Internal link to one of our pages.

 When optimizing for search engines, internal links play an important role in how often a particular web page appears in SERP results.